SuleimanFarah/sunpy/GSoC-2015-Sunil-kumar.md

 **JUNE 22 - JULY 5(2 weeks)**

-Add module for each instrument in `sunpy.instr` which will include  methods for performing the basic operations like calculation of intensity ratios of different particles,their dependency on time and energy and comparison with other lightcurves data.**JUNE 26 - JULY 3 (Midterm Evaluation).**
+Add module for each instrument in `sunpy.instr` which will include  methods for performing the basic operations like calculation of intensity ratios of different particles, their dependency on time and energy and comparison with other lightcurves data.**JUNE 26 - JULY 3 (Midterm Evaluation).**

 **JULY 6 - JULY 12(1 week)**